1ashutosh1/Hotel-Booking-App/readme.md

 - **Other**:
   - JWT (JSON Web Tokens) for authentication
   - Multer (for file uploads)
-  - Google Maps API for location services
+  - Google Maps for location services

 ## ⚙️ Setup and Installation